adamaviv/ic220-s19/units/unit_02.md

 That might depend on the byte ordering.
 Each machine does this differently, and there are two standards:

-* Big Endian: Most signficant byte first
+* Big Endian: Most significant byte first
-* Little Endian: Least signficant byte first
+* Little Endian: Least significant byte first

 Dividing the bits here into 4 bytes